InstaGenome/.github/README.md

-# InstaGenome - a super-fast genome analysis tool
+= InstaGenome - super-fast genome analysis software for whole genome sequencing data

-## Introduction
+== Introduction

-InstaGenome is a super-fast genome analysis tool that produces identical data at 20x speed-up.
+InstaGenome is super-fast genome analysis software that produces an identical result to the GATK best practices with a >20x speed on most CPU servers without using an additional hardware such as GPU or FPGA.

-InstaGenome improves BWA and unifies various GATK/Picard pre-processing modules such as MarkIlluminaAdapters, MergeBamAlignment, MarkDuplicatesSpark, BaseRecalibrator, and ApplyBQSR that are essential in GATK best practices.
+InstaGenome includes BWA, MarkIlluminaAdapters, MergeBamAlignment, MarkDuplicatesSpark, BaseRecalibrator, and ApplyBQSR of the GATK best practices.
-InstaGenome can produce data identical to what GATK modules produce.

-InstaGenome can process short reads (75bp ~ 300bp) only now.
+The current version of InstaGenome processes short reads (75bp ~ 300bp).

-InstaGenome is a proprietary program of Genome4me.
-Please read the file LICENSE for the licensing policy of InstaGenome.
-InstaGenome BWA module is based on BWA Apache license version.
+InstaGenome is proprietary software of Genome4me, Inc. Please read the file LICENSE for the licensing policy of InstaGenome.
+The InstaGenome BWA module is based on BWA Apache license version.

-# How to use
+= How to use

-## Quick guide
+== Quick guide

-Activate your license, index a reference FASTA file and then execute InstaGenome binary to produce an analysis-ready SAM/BAM file.
+Activate an InstaGenome license, index a reference FASTA file and then execute InstaGenome binary to produce an analysis-ready SAM/BAM file.

 ```
-# 1. Activate license
+# 1. Activate a license
 $ instagenome license
 License activation required.
 Please enter a product key (xxxx-xxxx-xxxx-xxxx)